yassato/AraHerbNeighborGen/neiGWAS/README.md

 Python3 script to list candidate genes from the output of "NeighborCHZ(or JPN).R"

 1. neiGWAS_ManhattanPlot.R
 R script to depict Manhattan plots and other supplementary figures for the results of Neighbor GWAS.
 To complete a composite figure, run ```../gscan/``` before this script.

+1. NeighborCHZ_wo_K2.R
+R script to perform association mapping without $\mathbf{K}_2$.

+1. NeighborPerm_i.R
+R script to perform a single iteration of permutation tests.

+1. run_NeighborPerm.sh
+Shell script to control ```NeighborPerm_i.R```.

+1. NeighborPerm_out.R
+R script to analyze outputs of permutation tests.